hieutrtr/imaginary/is.md

 ### Form Data:

-If you're pushing images to `imaginary` as `multipart/form-data` (you can do it as well as `--data-binary`), you must define at least one input field called `file` with the raw image data in order to be processed properly by imaginary.
+If you're pushing images to `imaginary` as `multipart/form-data` (you can do it as well as `--data-binary`), you must define at least one input field ca lled `file` with the raw image data in order to be processed properly by imaginary.

 ### Upload Image